MotherTongues/mothertongues/docs/guides/prepare.md

 ## Sorting your data

 Your data will get sorted based on your defined [alphabet](#customized-alphabet).
-By default, the sorting form is created from the "word" key from each entry and characters that aren't defined in your alphabet will be sorted at the beginning.
+By default, the sorting form is created from the "word" key from each entry and characters that aren't defined in your alphabet will be sorted at the end.
 If you want ignore certain characters from being sorted, or sort using different data, you can change this in the configuration:

 ```json hl_lines="7-8"
 {